Looking for a quick and easy appetizer for your next gathering? These beer cheese pretzel bites are perfect for game day, potlucks, or for anytime!

 Preheat the oven to 400* and heat a saucepan over medium heat.

-Shred the cheese then add to a medium mixing bowl and toss with corn starch, 1 tsp red pepper flakes, and 1 tsp garlic powder.
+Shred the cheese then add to a medium mixing bowl and toss with corn starch, 1 teaspoon red pepper flakes, and 1 teaspoon garlic powder.
 Add to the saucepan and pour in the beer.
 Stir until melted.
 Remove from heat and pour cheese into a bowl.
 As it cools it will slightly harden, making it easy to stuff the pretzels.

 In a large pot, bring 6 cups of water to a boil.